 - the Buyer is unable to pay its debts or ceases to trade, or a Receiver of the whole or any part of the Buyer’s undertaking shall be appointed; or

-- the Buyer suffers or allows any execution, whether legal or equitable, to be levied on his/its property or obtained against him/it;
+- the Buyer suffers or allows any execution, whether legal or equitable, to be levied on his/its property or obtained against him/it.

-Symphony may at its option (i) terminate the Contract and seek damages from the Buyer and/or (ii) refuse to make deliveries to the Buyer and/or (iii) stop any Goods in transit to the Buyer and/or (iv) take possession of the Goods with or without This clause shall be construed as an irrevocable license granted to Symphony by the Buyer to enter premises owned and/or controlled by the Buyer and remove the Goods.
+- take possession of the Goods with or without This clause shall be construed as an irrevocable license granted by the Buyer for Symphony or persons authorized in writing by Symphony to enter premises owned and/or controlled by the Buyer, or to which they Buyer has lawful access, and remove the Goods.

 7 USE OF ADDITIVE

-7.1 The Buyer acknowledges that Symphony shall not be obliged to supply Additive (whether for trials or otherwise) until Symphony has received a fully completed Technical Enquiry Form (“TEF”).
-A copy of the current edition of the TEF is available from Symphony on request.
-If there is any doubt as to the information required in the TEF, the Buyer shall refer to Symphony’s Technical Department.
+- The Buyer acknowledges that Symphony shall not be obliged to supply Additive (whether for trials or otherwise) until Symphony has received a fully completed Technical Enquiry Form (“TEF”).
+A copy of the current edition of the TEF is available from Symphony on If there is any doubt as to the information required in the TEF, the Buyer shall refer to Symphony’s Technical Department.
 The Buyer shall arrange for documents to be translated if necessary.

-7.4 The Buyer agrees that:
+- The Buyer agrees that:

-7.4.5 commercial production will not commence until the Buyer receives written confirmation signed by Symphony that testing of the samples provided to Symphony has been satisfactory and that commercial production is appropriate.
-Thereupon Symphony will warrant that the Additive will meet the stated objectives as expressly set out in the Technical Data Sheet(s) supplied by the Buyer, provided that such Additives are used in accordance with the relevant manufacturing instructions and technical data sheets and provided that any data supplied on the TEF has not been changed.
+- commercial production will not commence until the Buyer receives written confirmation signed by Symphony that testing of the samples provided to Symphony has been satisfactory and that commercial production is Thereupon Symphony will warrant that the Additive will meet the stated objectives as expressly set out in the Technical Data Sheet(s) supplied by the Buyer, provided that such Additives are used in accordance with the relevant manufacturing instructions and technical data sheets and provided that any data supplied on the TEF has not been changed.
 Any Additives not conforming to this warranty (and which are promptly returned to Symphony at Symphony’s expense) shall be replaced by Symphony without charge.

 8 WARRANTIES AND LIABILITIES